DallanQ/tiny_towns/QA.md

 [help-understanding-the-bank](https://boardgamegeek.com/thread/2340782/help-understanding-the-bank)

 [opaleyes-watch-plus-arhitects-guide-question](https://boardgamegeek.com/thread/2419783/opaleyes-watch-plus-arhitects-guide-question)

-> My son has placed 3 buildings on his Opaleye's Watch card: Cottage, Factory, Farm.
-> I have already built a well and a cottage on my board.
-I build my Arhitect's Guide and replace well and cottage with two Factories.
+> My son has placed 3 buildings on his Opaleye's Watch card (Cottage, Factory, Farm).
+Perhaps i have already built a well and a cottage on my board and have build my architect's Guide and replace well and cottage with two Factories.
-> Is my son allowed to place his factory ? because Arhitect's Guide card doesn't buid a building, it replace a buiding.
+> Is my son allowed to place his factory because architect's Guide card doesn't build a building but replaces a building?
-> We played my son is was not allowed to place his Factory.
-> Good decision ?

-Your son would get to place the Factory.
-Any time a building is placed on a board it is considered to be constructed.
+Your son would get to place the Factory and any time a building is placed on a board it is considered to be constructed.

 [can-architects-guilds-effect-be-applied-to-itself](https://boardgamegeek.com/thread/2208839/can-architects-guilds-effect-be-applied-to-itself)

-> Architect's Guild (Monument): 1 point.
-When constructed, replace up to 2 other buildings in your town with any other building types.
-> Can this effect be used to replace the monument itself with another (non-monument) building type?
+>Since Architect's Guild (Monument): 1 point and When constructed, replace up to 2 other buildings in your town with any other building types.
+However, can this effect be used to replace the monument itself with another (non-monument) building type?

-Yes. it can be used to replace the monument itself with another non-monument building type.
+No, it cannot.
+Perhaps if you could use Architect's Guild to replace itself, it would almost always be advantageous to do so since most building score more than 1 point if placed well.

 [mirror-placement](https://boardgamegeek.com/thread/2432875/mirror-placement)

 [bank-question](https://boardgamegeek.com/thread/2184704/bank-question)

-> In Bank building, I have to put one resource on the Bank.
+>If i put one resource on the Bank.
 Do I take it from the general supply or my town grid?

 The resource comes from the general supply.

 [rules-clarification-the-inn](https://boardgamegeek.com/thread/2229954/rules-clarification-the-inn)

 > About the Inn.
 Are you able to score for it a maximum of 4 times (in a diagonal)?

 Yes, only possible to score it a max of 4 times.
 The rulebook says it's worth 0 points if another inn is the same column or row.
 Also it wouldn't have to be diagonal.
 The classic Four Queens solution would also work.

 [opaleye-s-watch-vs-grove-university](https://boardgamegeek.com/thread/2340023/opaleye-s-watch-vs-grove-university)
-> Could Opaleye's Watch be triggered by a building constructed in the same turn.

-No, because buildings are constructed before monument abilities trigger.

 [is-adjacent-only-orthogonal](https://boardgamegeek.com/thread/2728004/is-adjacent-only-orthogonal)

-> I‘m wondering if for the fountain and in general "adjacent" only mean horizonal and vertical or as well diagonal?
+> For the fountain and in general, does "adjacent" only mean horizontal and vertical or as well diagonal?

-Not diagonal.
-For further clarity, page 7 of the rulebook states, "Fountains cannot score more than 2 VP.
+Page 7 of the rulebook states, "Fountains cannot score more than 2 VP.
 Adjacent refers to up, down, left, and right, not diagonal."

 [market-question](https://boardgamegeek.com/thread/2235630/market-question)

 > The Market card states: "1 VP for each Market in the same row or column (not both) as Market."
-> Do 1, single Market on the board still scores 1 VP at the end of the game?
+Perhaps do 1, single Market on the board still scores 1 VP at the end of the game?
 > For example, on the Tailor card, the scoring information starts with "1VP. +1 VP.... " and on the Market card there is no "1VP." at the beginning of the description.

 Yes a single market still counts as 1VP.
 It will always be in the same row/column as itself.